 What Are Subcontractor Credentials?

-Some subcontractors must also be licensed or certified to practice their trade, such as plumbers, electricians and masons.
+Subcontractors that must be licensed or certified to practice their trade include plumbers, electricians and masons.
 Subcontractors that do not need licensure or certification include painters, carpenters and drywall hangers.

 What Licenses or Certifications Are Required?